trinsic-id/v2-sdk/docs/reference/services/connect-service.md

 ## Invoke Verification Flow on the Client

-Once a Session has been [created](#create-session), the verification flow must be run on your end-user's device, using the `client_token` returned during Session creation.
+Once a Session has been [created](#create-session), the verification flow must be run on your end-user's device, using the {{ field_ref("CreateSessionResponse", "session.client_token") }}  returned during Session creation.

 === "Web (TypeScript)"
     ```ts